Sociology (SOC)

 An in-depth look at corrections in the United States.
 Topics include history of corrections, jails, prisons, community corrections, offenders and inmates, women in corrections, juvenile corrections, correctional officers and treatment professionals, and special inmate populations.
 Prerequisites: SOC 101, SOC 259 and SOC 285 all with a minimum grade of C. Or instructor permission.

 SOC 380.
-Social Inequalities.
+Social Class, Status, and Power.
 (3 Credits)

 An examination of major theories and concepts associated with social inequality as well as the causes and consequence of social inequality.
 The historical and contemporary aspects of social inequality in the United States are explored.
 Forms of resistance to social inequality are also considered.
-Prerequisite: SOC 101 with a minimum grade of C, or instructor permission.
+Prerequisite: SOC 101 with a minimum grade of C. Or instructor permission.

 SOC 392.
 Independent Study.
 (1-6 Credits)